mezhanglei/react-dragger-sort/README.md

 - `allowSort`: boolean Whether or not dynamic insertion sorting is allowed, `optional`.
 - `childDrag`: boolean | (HTMLElement | string)[]; Whether child elements are allowed to be dragged or allowed to be dragged `must`.
 - `direction`: [`vertical`, `horizontal`] the axial direction to allow dragging, `optional`.
-- `sortSmallClass`: string The class to add when the element is sorted towards a smaller ordinal number, `optional`.
+- `sortPreClass`: string The class to add when the element is sorted towards a smaller ordinal number, `optional`.
-- `sortBigClass`: string The class to add when the element is sorted towards a larger ordinal number, `optional`.
+- `sortNextClass`: string The class to add when the element is sorted towards a larger ordinal number, `optional`.